Cyclone Hina: Meteorological history

 Early on March 16, as Hina passed over the southern islands of Tonga, the FMS reported that based on satellite imagery and guidance from other meteorological centers, the system had 10-minute sustained wind speeds of 85 km/h.
 Hina subsequently passed over the islands of Tongatapu and ʻEua in southern Tonga at around 08:30 UTC and took less than 2 hours to inflict considerable damage on the islands.
-The system subsequently emerged back into the South Pacific Ocean, with the FMS estimating that the system had storm force winds of about 95 km/h.
+The system subsequently emerged back into the South Pacific Ocean, with the FMS estimating that the system had storm-force winds of about 95 km/h.
 Later that day the NPMOC estimated that Hina had peak 1-minute sustained wind speeds of 110 km/h as it rapidly moved below 25°S and out of the FMS's area of responsibility.
 Over the next few days the system continued to move towards the south-southeast and gradually weakened, before the NPMOC issued its final advisory during March 18, as the system was undergoing a transition to become an extratropical cyclone.
 The system weakened below tropical cyclone intensity during the next day, before it was last noted by MetService on March 21, while it was located about 1500 km to the south of the Pitcairn Islands.

-After an analysis of the observed data and the damage in Tonga, the FMS estimated that Hina's landfall intensity was underestimated.
-The observed wind data suggested that the system had storm force sustained winds, but had peak gusts comparable to hurricane force.
-Furthermore, the lowest pressure values also indicated that the winds had to be stronger than estimated, for it to fit known wind-pressure relationships.
-It was subsequently deduced by the FMS that Hina was a minimal category 3 severe tropical cyclone, with peak 10-minute sustained wind speeds of 65 kn when it crossed the Tonga island of Tongatapu at around 08:30 UTC (21:30 UTC+13).
-The NPMOC also revised their estimate of Hina's peak 1-minute sustained wind speeds from 60 kn to 75 kn during post analysis, which made the system equivalent to a category 1 hurricane on the Saffir–Simpson hurricane wind scale.
+After an analysis of the observed data and the damage in Tonga, the FMS found that Hina's landfall intensity had been underestimated.
+The observed wind data suggested that the system had storm-force sustained winds, but had peak gusts comparable to hurricane force.
+Furthermore, the lowest pressure values indicated that the winds had to be stronger than estimated, for it to fit known wind-pressure relationships.
+The FMS subsequently deduced that Hina was a minimal category 3 severe tropical cyclone, with peak 10-minute sustained wind speeds of 65 kn when it passed near or over Tongatapu at around 08:30 UTC (21:30 UTC+13).
+The NPMOC also revised their estimate of Hina's peak 1-minute sustained wind speeds from 60 kn to 75 kn during post-analysis, which made the system equivalent to a category 1 hurricane on the Saffir–Simpson hurricane wind scale.